vxvfaq/vxvfaq/docs/overview.rst

 Where is Vectorspace AI located?
 -------

-Vectorspace AI is located in San Francisco, CA and Valletta, Malta.
+Vectorspace AI is located in San Francisco, CA.

 When was Vectorspace AI founded?
 -------